joey-qytyku/OS-90-i386/docs/drivers/Drivers.md

 * Devices are disabled, in other words
   * No interrupts, all are masked
   * Resources cannot be disabled at this point, but that is part of the idea
-* The PnP BIOS enumerates all devices and lists them in the device file space
+* The PnP BIOS enumerates the mainboard and lists devices in the devfs

 Bus drivers act on subordinate devices as the kernel acts on all devices globally:
 * Subordinate devices are disabled